adamnew123456/SmallWM/README.markdown

 - Window Borders - Just a simple border to see the extent of a window.
 - Window Refreshing - Windows can be refreshed - this avoids subtle focus issues with applications like Chromium which cause certain issues.
 - Multiple Desktops - SmallWM can handle multiple desktops - they are rotated circularly, and their number can be configured in `client.h`.
+- Window Sticking - Along with multiple desktops, windows can be stuck to all the desktops

 Controls
 ========